 Listening to media journalists, on the other hand, I’m virtually guaranteed irrelevant and bullshit.
 Environments with a loud television tuned to news I try to avoid without headphones or sufficient Gaussian noise to diffuse the source.

 Alternatively, you can always just bail.
 Walk out.
 After all, the majority of landscape respects the standard Gaussian noise.

-A curious observation I’ve noted with regard to propagandistic noise.
-The cheaper the establishment (ie restaurant), the more likely you’ll encounter television monitors with sports programming (if fortunate) or likely ‘news’.
-We pay premium for tranquility.
+I’ve noted a curious observation with regard to propagandistic noise.
+The cheaper the establishment (ie restaurant), the more likely you’ll encounter such television monitors with sports programming (if fortunate) or, more likely the news.
+We pay premium for peace.

-Now, if you struggle to communicate in the midst of noise, consider embracing a few hidden opportunities.
-Learn sign language.
-Or the NATO phonetic alphabet.
+If you struggle to communicate in the midst of noise, consider embracing a few hidden opportunities.
+Learn to harness more powerful vocals.
+Learn sign language, or the NATO phonetic alphabet.
 Read lips.
 See Mindhacker by Ron and Marty Hale-Evans to further explore these ideas.
-Meditate perhaps.
-However, whatever you do, this is no cue to summon your bloody phone.
-Resist the urge and be present.
+Perhaps meditate (that’s right).

 Questions, comments?
 Connect.